silshack/inls161fall2016/index.md

 weight: 0
 title: Tools for Information Literacy
 shorttitle: INLS 161
+topbar: true
 ---

 ## Welcome to INLS 161-002

 {% include info.md %}

-{% newthought 'This site houses' %} the course files and syllabus for INLS 161-001, Tools for Information Literacy.
+{% newthought 'This site houses' %} the course files and syllabus for INLS 161-002, Tools for Information Literacy.

-The course runs from 20 June 2016 to 25 July 2016.
+The course runs from 24 August to 7 December, 2016.

 The class runs Monday-Thursday (except holidays), 11:00-12:30 in Manning Hall, room 117 (the computer lab inside the SILS library).